crazycs520/loadgen/README.md

 ## payload generator usage

-`loadgen` already contain many payload generator, you can use `run the specified payload` to see all supported payload:
+`loadgen` already contain many payload generator, you can run following command to see the all supported payload:

 ```shell
 ▶ bin/loadgen payload -h